courselabs/kubernetes/labs/troubleshooting/solution.md

 5. Fix typo in the container command. `RunContainerError` tells you Kubernetes can't get the container running - you'll see the error in the Pod logs or description, depending on the failure.

+6. Fix readiness probe.
+It's set to check a TCP socket is listening, but it's using the wrong port. `8020` is the Service port, the app in the container uses port `80`.

+7. Fix liveness probe.
+It's set to check an HTTP endpoint, but /healthy doesn't exist - a 404 response means a failed probe.

 ## Troubleshooting Services

 Fixes: